 2. Make a plan for moving to web lessons

 The realization that web lessons are different means that we have a lot to gain from adapting the course.
-In the small, it’s about things like far more exercises, shorter presentations, more visualization, etc.
+In short, it’s about things like far more exercises, shorter presentations, more visualization, etc.

 I am not saying that you should go all the way directly and create an effective “blended” solution.
 Maybe you don’t have time for that?
-However, the realization that you now can split up your “one-day event” and blend with other activities makes you need answers to some questions.
+However, the realization that you can now physically split up your “one-day event” and blend with other activities requires you to know answers to some questions.